Updated on 2025-11-07 GMT+08:00

 Policies

-For more information about IAM, see What Is IAM?
+For details about IAM, see What Is IAM?

-COC supports RBAC.
+COC supports authorization with roles and policies.
 By default, new IAM users do not have any permissions assigned.
 You need to add them to one or more groups and attach policies or roles to these groups.
 The users then inherit permissions from the groups and can perform specified operations on cloud services based on the permissions they have been assigned.

 COC is a global service deployed and accessed without specifying any physical region.
-When you set the authorization scope to Global services, users have permission to access COC resources in all regions.
+When the authorization scope is set to Global services, you have the permission to access COC resources in all regions.

 Table 2 lists all the system-defined permissions for COC.
-System-defined policies in RBAC and ABAC are not interoperable.
+System-defined policies and system-defined identity policies in the two authorization models are not interoperable.

 Table 2 COC system-defined permissions